nicklayb/nfl-rushing/README.md

 ```

 If you started the app in background, you can start an iex shell in it by running `make remote-console`.
 Once you want to stop the background process, simply run `make kill`.

+#### Open the application

+Open your favorite browser at `http://localhost:4000` and you should see the table of records

+#### Decisions and explanation

+##### Pagination

+You might notice that the table is paginated.
+Even though the challenge specs does not have any requirement about paginating the data, it does states the following:

+> 2. The system should be able to potentially support larger sets of data on the order of 10k records.

+Therefore, displaying 10k+ records in a single web page is pretty heavy for a browser.

+But, the specs also states the following

+> 4. The user should be able to download the sorted data as a CSV, as well as a filtered subset

+So you can select "All records" in the per page select to have the whole list of players.

+##### Loading the json in an Agent

+Eventually, if we were to have relations with this set of data, maybe a database would do a better job.

+The Agent is started with the server and loads the data in memory under the supervision tree of the application.
+Which means that the whole data is available, straight from the ram and from another Erlang process.

+If the process running the Agent crashes, it'll be automatically restarted by the supervisor.
+You can easily test it by killing the PID manually or through the Observer.

+##### React as a frontend for a such simple task

+Since I know it, React has always been my goto library for writing user interfaces.
+It's powerful, well written, has a lots of powerful features such Context API and Hooks and it makes UI fun to write.

+I almost went for a Phoenix LiveView UI but I prefered to use a tech that I'm more used to.